About

 Figurative explorations on cross-cultural identity, womanhood, self-sufficiency and empowerment.

-tradigital art prints
+tradigital art

 The bizarre and the idiosyncratic, the beautiful and harmonious are present in every day life- I strive to uncover them in an attempt to provoke, disturb, inspire and prompt reflection on our communality as one human race.